Working in the UK after your studies

 - Get help with your entrepreneurial ideas from our Student StartUp Team.
 Get useful information or book to attend an Enterprise Clinic by emailing email@example.com.

-The Careers and Employability Service is open throughout the summer and can help you for 5 years after you finish your course.
+The Careers and Employability Service is open throughout the summer and can help you for five years after you finish your course.

 This route replaced Tier 2 (General) Work Permit on 1 December 2020.